umjumy/SmartHMI/README.md

 3. NXCAM: MySQL to JSON

 # Implementation Code Example
-Code example to use VirtualMachineDll
+Code example to use SketchturnDll

 ```
 SketchturnClass st = new SketchturnClass();